 Syllabus Creation

 One way to support your students’ mental health and well-being is to exercise care when creating your course syllabus.
 Eberly, Newton, and Wiggins (2001) suggest that syllabi should serve to address three domains of need in higher education: administrative, course development and interpersonal.
-Unfortunately, most syllabi do not address all three of these domains. “[T]he syllabus is viewed not as a learning tool but as a calendar of events.
-If more effort was put into constructing the syllabus initially, faculty would find that the stage is better set for the implicit teaching-learning contract on the first day of class, as well as directing course expectations for the remainder of the semester” (Eberly et al., 2001 p.
-69).
+Here are some ideas for creating a course syllabus that supports all three goals.

-Your well-being is a priority in this class – above even learning the content.
+Your well-being is a priority in this class.
 College and its coursework are difficult for everyone, and this difficulty can become overwhelming.
 If you are struggling to cope, please reach out to me, the TA, a friend or family member, or another resource.
 I’m not trained as a professional counselor, but I can help you get the support you need.
 Here are a few resources that may be helpful:

 • 24/7 Counseling and Mental Health Center (CMHC) Crisis Line